 #4: Brake Systems

 Being able to stop on a dime is a critical part of navigating new areas.
-Even though you won’t be facing ice and winter weather conditions, the new roads and new traffic patterns that you encounter make stopping power critical.
+The new roads and new traffic patterns that you encounter make stopping power critical.
 The majority of accidents that occur have something to do with speeding, tires, weather, alcohol, and/or bad brakes.
 It is easy to see how bad brakes can cause an accident even if you are paying attention.

-Your brake system can suffer severe performance issues if the fluid hasn’t been changed in the last two years or from something as simple as a leaky vacuum hose in the engine bay.
+Your brake system can suffer severe performance issues if the fluid hasn’t been changed in the last two years.
+Along with that, it could also be from something as simple as a leaky vacuum hose in the engine bay.
 A leaky vacuum hose or seal affects braking power dramatically because vacuum boosters are installed in most power brake systems.

 Various vacuum-powered systems are powered by the suction naturally created by your engine.
 The vacuum is inherently created during the combustion process when the airtight pistons drop down and create negative air pressure.